mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

   (print (get-raw-data-from-web "http://markwatson.com")))
 ~~~~~~~~

 We define two functions here.
+Notice the optional argument **anAgent** defined in lines 4-5 where we provide a default value in case the calling code does not provide a value.
 In the next Python listing we import the file in the last listing and call the Hy function **main** on line 4 using the Python calling syntax.

 Hy is the same as Python once it is compiled to an abstract syntax tree (AST).